adda25/WebImageViewer/README.md

   * Click on the thumb that you want to see

-There is not a predefined layout.
-You must do it on your own.
+There is not a predefined layout; this is up to you.
 This provide a lot of customization possibilites.
 Anyway, I have developed some layouts, some of them uses Bootstrap.